 The substantive meaning stems from human beings’ patent dependence for their livelihood upon nature and their fellows.
 Humans survive by virtue of an institutionalized interaction between their communities and the natural environment.
 This process is the economy, which supplies humans with the means of satisfying their material needs.
 So in the substantive sense the word “economic” denotes nothing beyond the process of satisfying material needs of the community.

 The other major influence came from Janos Kornai, who later became a professor of economics at Harvard University.
 His books, especially the Anti-equilibrium and the Economics of Shortage represented a new kind of methodology for economics.
-Kornai argues that we need “realism” in economics and social sciences -that our assumptions and models should be realistic, unlike those of mainstream economics.
-He not only criticizes the mathematical formalism of Western economics but also develops a realistic framework for the comparative analysis of the socialist and capitalist economic systems.
+Kornai argued that we need “realism” in economics and social sciences, i.e. our assumptions and models should be realistic, unlike those of mainstream economics.
+He not only criticized the mathematical formalism of Western economics but also developed a realistic framework for the comparative analysis of the socialist and capitalist economic systems.
 I published my first academic paper about Kornai’s realist economic methodology in 1981.

 Janos Kornai (1928-2021)

-As a summer internship I spent three months at the National Bank of Hungary,but I concluded that banking was not for me.
+As a summer internship I spent three months at the National Bank of Hungary, but I concluded that banking is not for me.
 I was simply not interested in moneymaking in any sense.

 In the summer of 1982 I married Julianna Farkas, a primary school teacher.
 Her love, care and dedication to ethical and environmental values have been a great support for my personal and academic life since then.